-8. Duration of the program
+8. Duration of the Programme

-A student is normally expected to complete the B.E. program in four years but in any case, not more than eight years from the time of admission.
+A student is normally expected to complete the B.E. programme in four years but in any case not more than eight years from the time of admission.

-9. Registration for courses
+9. Registration for Courses

 A newly admitted student will automatically be registered for all the courses prescribed for the first, second and third semesters without any option.